 User Name & Passwords

 Your username for Campus Cruiser® and Blackboard consists of first name, last name, and last three digits of your student ID number, which is located on the top left hand corner of your registration form.
 The default password for both Campus Cruiser & Blackboard is “coastal” and the last three digits of your student ID number.
 In Campus Cruiser you will be prompted to change it upon first login.
 This does NOT change the default password in Blackboard.
+The secure login and password to access your online course serves as a method for student authentication.

 NOTE: If you go directly to Blackboard without going through Campus Cruiser, you can manually change your password to match your new Campus Cruiser password.